orange-cloudfoundry/gobis-server/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config-path value, -c value  Path to the config file (default: "gobis-config.yml") --cert value                   Path to a cert file or a cert content to enable https server (default: "server.crt") --key value                    Path to a key file or a key content to enable https server (default: "server.key") --log-level value, -l value    Log level to use (default: "info") --forward-url value, -f value  If set all non-found url by gobis will be forwarded to this url --log-json, -j                 Write log in json --no-color                     Logger will not display colors --help, -h                     show help
+   --config-path value, -c value     Path to the config file (default: "gobis-config.yml") --cert value                      Path to a cert file or a cert content to enable https server (default: "server.crt") --key value                       Path to a key file or a key content to enable https server (default: "server.key") --log-level value, -l value       Log level to use (default: "info") --forward-url value, -f value     If set all non-found url by gobis will be forwarded to this url --log-json, -j                    Write log in json --no-color                        Logger will not display colors --lets-encrypt value, --le value  If set server will use a certificate generated with let's encypt, value should be your domain(s) (e.g.: --lets-encrypt=example.com[,seconddomain.com]).
+Host and port will be overwritten to use 0.0.0.0:443
-   --version, -v                  print the version
+   --help, -h                        show help --version, -v                     print the version
 ```

 ## Usage